Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Methodology

 Previous studies have recognized that commonly used subword tokenization techniques today are not ideal to represent numbers~\citep{wallace2019nlp,henighan2020scaling,saxton2018analysing,lample2019deep}, although none of them studied the problem in depth.
-Here, we investigate how six different number representations (i.e., their orthographies), illustrated in Table~\ref{table:orthographies}, impact the accuracies of the models on the arithmetic tasks:
+Here, we investigate how six different number representations, illustrated in Table~\ref{table:orthographies}, impact model accuracy on the arithmetic tasks.
+In our main results, we only experiment with the ``standard'' ordering of generating digits (i.e., most to least significant), but in Appendix~\ref{section:interpolation_extrapolation}, we also experimented with inverting the order.

 {\bf \decimal:} Digits are represented in the Hindu–Arabic numeral form (also called decimal form).